summetix/schwifty/docs/source/examples.rst

 will only give you IBANs from the Lloyds Bank.

-Notice that for countries that have a bank registry, the bank code will always be taken from there, so that the IBAN corresponds to a valid bank.
+Notice that for countries that have a bank registry, the bank code will be taken from there, so that the IBAN corresponds to a valid bank.
 E.g.:

 .. code-block:: pycon